johnnovak/gridmonger/sphinx-docs/source/advanced-editing.rst

 .. tip::

-  The contents of the paste buffer is preserved when opening another map file.
+  The contents of the paste buffer are preserved when opening another map file.
 Although you can only edit a single map at a given time, this enables you to copy-paste whole or partial levels between two maps.

 Holding :kbd:`Ctrl` in *Select Mode* will reveal a list of further special